rpetit3/slate/source/includes/_single_sample.md

 }
 ```

-Returns seqeuncing quality metrics associated with a given `sample_id`.
+Returns sequencing quality metrics associated with a given `sample_id`.
 By default the error corrected and quality filtered results are returned.

 #### Arguments